Pindone - A Poison for Rabbit Control

 Where rabbits are a problem it is sometimes necessary to use poison to reduce the population quickly.

 Compound 1080 is one of the most common poisons used for this purpose.
 However in some areas it is not suitable to use Compound 1080 as a rabbit control method because of the danger to other animals, particularly domestic dogs and cats.

 In these areas a poison called pindone can be used.

 Method of Use

 Pindone is an anticoagulant poison, similar in action to some rat poisons.
 It acts by reducing the blood clotting abilities of the body.
-To achieve this a number of feeds over several days are needed.
+To achieve this, a number of feeds over several days are needed.

 The poison normally takes effect about six days after the first bait is taken, but may take up to 14 days.

-of the Department of Primary Industries, Parks, Water and Environment may issue a permit to use pindone, for a prescribed fee.
+.
+An Authorised Officer may issue a permit to use pindone, for a prescribed fee.
 The permit may be issued for a period of up to five years.